The Spy Who Came In from the Cold (film): Plot

 The West Berlin office of MI6, under station chief Alec Leamas, has suffered from reduced effectiveness.
 He is recalled to London shortly after the death of one of his operatives and is seemingly drummed out of the agency.
 In reality, a carefully staged transformation of Leamas has been arranged by Control, the agency's chief.
 Appearing to be depressed, embittered and alcoholic, Leamas takes work as an assistant at a local library.
-There he begins a relationship with co-worker Nan Perry, a young and idealistic member of the British Communist Party.
+There he begins a relationship with his colleague Nan Perry, a young and idealistic member of the British Communist Party.
 Leamas spends most of his small salary on alcohol, leaving him constantly low on funds.
 He drunkenly assaults a shopkeeper who refuses him credit and is briefly jailed.
 His predicament attracts the attention of the East German Intelligence Service, which sees him as a potential defector.

 Leamas is approached by a series of operatives, each one passing him up the chain of the East German intelligence service, and he expresses a willingness to sell British secrets for money.
 He eventually flies to the Netherlands to meet an agent named Peters, who decides that his information is important enough to send him on to East Germany.
-At a German country house, Leamas is introduced to Fiedler, who becomes his main interrogator.
+At a German country house, Leamas is introduced to Jens Fiedler, who becomes his main interrogator.
 Leamas then begins to carry out his secret mission, which is to share information that suggests a high-ranking East German intelligence officer named Mundt is a paid informant of the British.
-The evidence is circumstantial, and though it seems to implicate Mundt, Leamas repeatedly refutes that conclusion, claiming that an important East German official could not have been a British agent without his knowledge.
+The evidence is circumstantial, and though it seems to implicate Mundt, Leamas repeatedly rejects that conclusion, claiming that an important East German official could not have been a British agent without his knowledge.
 However, Fiedler is able to independently confirm Leamas' information and comes to the conclusion that Mundt, his supervisor, has indeed been a secret asset of British intelligence for many years.

 Mundt himself unexpectedly arrives at the compound and has both Leamas and Fiedler arrested for plotting against him.
 Once Fiedler explains his findings to his superiors, the tables are turned and Mundt is arrested.
 A secret tribunal is convened to try Mundt for espionage, with Leamas compelled to testify.
 Fiedler presents a strong case for Mundt being a paid double agent.
 However, Mundt's attorney uncovers several discrepancies in Leamas' transformation into an informant, suggesting that Leamas is a faux defector.
 Leamas' credibility collapses when Nan, who has been brought to East Germany for what she thought was a cultural exchange visit, is forced to testify at the tribunal and unwittingly reveals that she has been receiving payments from a British intelligence officer as Leamas had arranged.
 Faced with this testimony, Leamas reluctantly admits that he is indeed a British agent.
 Mundt is vindicated, and Fiedler is arrested as a complicit dupe.